 You’re almost done.
 You just need to write a call to action (CTA) that will persuade your prospects to do what you ultimately want them to do with your cold email.
 It may be scheduling a Skype conversation, giving you feedback, replying to you, etc. Anything you’re ready to take care of.
 Any action you ultimately want them to perform.
 Keep it simple and straightforward.

-To make sure your addresses will take action, your CTA should:
+To make sure your recipients will take action, your CTA should:

 Don’t ask for too much – a request for a simple action or a quick response may probably work better than an invitation for a 30-minute call.
 Start small.
 Even if eventually you will invite your prospects for a meeting, perhaps the first email they will ever get from you is not the place to do that.

 And last but not least, the often and widely ignored signature.
-The signature is a fully-fledged part of our message and we cannot ignore it.
-It should tell our addressee who we are and where they can find more information about us and/or our company.
+The signature is a fully-fledged part of your message and you cannot ignore it.
+It should tell your recipients who you are and where they can find more information about you and your company.

-A well-constructed signature can help us shorten the email body and make the message more digestible and addressee-centered.
+A well-constructed signature can help you shorten the email body and make the message more digestible and recipient-centered.

-Even a perfectly written cold email may not be enough to hook your prospects.
+Even a perfectly written cold email may not be enough to hook your prospects on the first try.
 Sometimes they may miss your email or forget to reply to you.
 Or simply they won’t feel interested enough to set up a call with you.
 Don’t worry, though, this is a totally normal thing.
-That’s why you should always follow-up after getting no response.
+That’s why you should always follow-up after not getting a response.

 Short, highly-personalized cold emails that are dedicated to a specific audience are a great way to start some new business relations and get more new hot leads for your company.
 And if you add a sequence of automated follow-ups, you’ll get a pretty powerful lead generation machine.

-Hope my tips help you write cold emails that hit the right note.
+Hope our tips help you write cold emails that hit the right note.
 Good luck!